 And the aforementioned laziness isn’t just in the game.
 Check out the cover:

 While I can respect simple and minimalist covers, I can’t deny that there’s an awful amount of white space in this cover, which uses Snoopy’s “cool” pose, with sunglasses and everything.
 Even the subtitle is trying to tell us how “cool” it is!
 You know that kid from school that tried too hard to be “cool”?
 This is what this cover reminds me of.

 Anyway, let’s boot this “cool cat” and check it out:

-You don’t see it because it only appears in a fraction of a second, but we get a title screen just like the box cover and then a second weird title screen with the company logo going up and down.
+You might not see it because it only appears in a fraction of a second, but we get a title screen just like the box cover and then a second weird title screen with the company logo going up and down.
 And then you start the game just like that.

 And man, everything is just so slow!
 Apart from Woodstock (who is a bird and therefore CAN FLY), everyone just moves so slowly!
 A small advice: jump!
 Honestly, the jumping animation is faster than the walking animation.
 And you have a lot of walking in this game.
 This game might have been called “Snoopy Walking Simulator” or something.
 And if you’re playing it on Dosbox, you can raise its speed.

 And yes, there’s absolutely no music whatsoever in the game.
 Only some sound effects here and there.
-That’s it!
-The Amiga version has more sounds characteristic of the original cartoon.
+The Amiga version, however, has more sounds characteristic of the original cartoon.

 There’s also very little animation.
 Apart from some characters, you hardly ever see anyone walking around.
 And the creepy part is that you’ll find characters throughout the game but you don’t actually see them moving.
 One moment they’re in one spot and the next, they’re magically transported to another spot.
 Which means that if you’re looking for a specific character, you need to walk around almost everywhere to find them.
 Slowly!